wasmerio/wasmer.io/_posts/wasmer-python-embedding-1.0.md

 **We believe this kind of documentation and examples will help users to get onboard and be familiar with WebAssembly more quickly.**

-### Discovering compilers capabilities with a benchmark
+### Discovering compiler capabilities with a benchmark

 Designing benchmarks is hard, so we designed a benchmark that only shows why we provide multiple compilers and engines.
 The benchmark